hnarayanan/googleplus-album-fetcher/README.md

 1. Install the Google Data (Python) client library on your computer.
 If you're running OS X with MacPorts, this is as simple as:
 `sudo port install py27-gdata`

-2. Open the script file `generate-gallery.py` and edit `user_id` and `album_slugs` in `generate-gallery.py` to point to yourself on Google+ and the unique IDs of the galleries you want to extract.
+2. Edit `user_id` and `album_slugs` in `generate-gallery.py` to point
+to yourself on Google+ and the unique IDs of the galleries you want to extract.

 3. Edit the header and footer HTML in the `.html` files to suit your own website.

-4. Run

-`python generate-gallery.py`
+4. Run: `python generate-gallery.py`

 which will fetch album data from Google+ and write out static HTML to `output/slug/index.html` (one for each album you requested) with